 Employment Litigation and Arbitration

 Our litigation expertise allows us to mitigate the risk of litigation and meet the business and professional goals of our clients.
+We have over three decades of litigation and arbitration experience, handling all genre of employment-related matters, including:

-• Claims between partners and owners and business “divorces;”
+• Claims between partners and owners and business “divorces”;

-• Claims concerning stock options and long-term incentive plans; and
+• Claims concerning stock options and long-term incentive plans;

 REPRESENTATIVE MATTERS